WWE Day 1 (2022): Storylines

-On the November 26 episode of SmackDown, Drew McIntyre teamed with Jeff Hardy to defeat Happy Corbin and Madcap Moss.
+On November 26 episode of SmackDown, Drew McIntyre teamed with Jeff Hardy to defeat Happy Corbin and Madcap Moss.
 Later that night, however, McIntyre was the only one of the four not involved in the battle royal to determine the number one contender for the Universal Championship.
 The following week, Corbin and Moss hosted a Happy Talk segment where they joked about McIntyre not being in that battle royal before McIntyre interrupted.
 This allowed Hardy and McIntyre to lay out Corbin and Moss.
-On the December 10 episode, before McIntyre's match, McIntyre confronted WWE official Adam Pearce backstage about not being in the battle royal, only to be told that he couldn't bring his sword, Angela, to the ring for his match.
+This would in turn be Hardy's final WWE appearance before his release on December 9.
+On December 10 episode, before McIntyre's match, McIntyre confronted WWE official Adam Pearce backstage about not being in the battle royal, only to be told that he couldn't bring his sword, Angela, to the ring for his match.
 McIntyre then stuck the sword through Pierce's desk.
 After McIntyre won his match, Corbin and Moss stole the desk and sword.
 The following week, Corbin and Moss hosted another segment of Happy Talk, where they told terrible jokes about McIntyre's sword.
 They tried to pull it out, but failed to.
 Afterwards, McIntyre appeared and laid out Corbin and Moss before retrieving the sword himself.
 Later that night, a match between McIntyre and Moss was made official for Day 1.